OctopusDeploy/blog/blog/2023-09/inside-devops-matt-ash/index.md

 **What DevOps book would you recommend reading?**

-*Matt*: Most of my recent reading hasn’t been in the DevOps world, but I’d recommend Accelerate: Building and Scaling High Performing Technology Organizations by Nicole Forsgren, Jez Humble, and Gene Kim.
+*Matt*: Most of my recent reading hasn’t been in the DevOps world, but I’d recommend [Accelerate: Building and Scaling High Performing Technology Organizations](https://octopus.com/devops/reading-list/#accelerate) by Nicole Forsgren PhD, Jez Humble, and Gene Kim.

 **What's one thing about you that might surprise us?**

-*Matt*:My wife and I love to travel – we’ve been to 6 of the 7 continents and hope to get to Antarctica in the next few years to make it 7 out of 7.
+*Matt*: My wife and I love to travel – we’ve been to 6 of the 7 continents and hope to get to Antarctica in the next few years to make it 7 out of 7.

 **Thank you for a very insightful conversation Matt; it’s much appreciated.**